dipshanadh/chroma-css/README.md

 # Chroma CSS

-A simple CSS library built with Sass for learning purpose.
+A simple mini-CSS library built with Sass for learning purpose.

 ## Usage